-1. Introduction
+1. INTRODUCTION

-Instrumental variable (IV) regressions are typically motivated by the fact that "explanatory variables" may be correlated with the error term, so least-squares methods yield biased inconsistent estimators of model coefficients.
-As is well-known, IV estimates are obtained by isolating the variation in endogenous explanatory variables due to exogenous regressors excluded from the explanatory variables and correlating this variation with that of the dependent variable of interest.
-Even though coefficients estimated in this way may have interesting interpretations from the viewpoint of economic theory, inference on such "structural parameters" faces identification difficulties.
-Further, it is well known that IV estimators may be very imprecise, while tests and confidence sets can be highly unreliable, especially when instruments are weakly associated with model variables (weak instruments).
-This has led to a large literature on reliable inference in the presence of weak instruments; see the reviews of Stock, Wright and Yogo (2002) and Dufour (2003).
+Instrumental variable (IV) regressions are typically motivated by the fact that explanatory variables can be correlated with the error term, so least-squares methods yield biased inconsistent estimators of model coefficients.
+As is well known, IV estimates are obtained by isolating the variation in endogenous explanatory variables due to exogenous regressors excluded from the explanatory variables, and correlating this variation with that of the dependent variable of interest.
+Even though coefficients estimated in this way might have interesting interpretations from the point of view of economic theory, inference on such structural parameters faces identification difficulties.
+Furthermore, it is well known that IV estimators can be very imprecise, while tests and confidence sets can be highly unreliable, especially when instruments are weakly associated with model variables (weak instruments).
+This has led to a large body of literature on reliable inference in the presence of weak instruments; see the reviews of Stock et al. (2002) and Dufour (2003).

-Research on weak instruments has focused on inference for the coefficients of endogenous variables in so-called "IV regressions".
-This leaves out the parameters which specifically determine simultaneity features, such as the covariances between endogenous explanatory variables and disturbances.
+Research on weak instruments has focused on inference for the coefficients of endogenous variables in so-called IV regressions.
+This leaves out the parameters that specifically determine simultaneity features, such as the covariances between endogenous explanatory variables and disturbances.
 These parameters can be of interest for several reasons.
-First, they provide direct measures of the importance of latent variables, which are typically unobserved and may simultaneously affect a number of observable endogenous variables.
+First, they provide direct measures of the importance of latent variables, which are typically unobserved and can simultaneously affect a number of observable endogenous variables.
 These latent variables are in a sense left out from structural equations, but they remain hidden in structural disturbances.
-For example, in a wide set of economic models, they may represent unobserved latent variables, such as "surprise variables" which play a role in models with expectations [see Barro (1977), Dufour and Jasiak (2001)].
+For example, in a wide set of economic models, they can represent unobserved latent variables, such as surprise variables, which play a role in models with expectations; see Barro (1977), and Dufour and Jasiak (2001).
 Second, the simultaneity covariance (or regression) coefficients determine the estimation bias of least-squares methods.
 Information on the size of such biases can be useful in interpreting least-squares estimates and related statistics.
-Third, information on the parameters of hidden variables (which induce simultaneity) may be important for selecting statistical procedures.
-Even if instruments are "strong", it is well known that IV estimators may be considerably less efficient than least-squares estimators; see Kiviet and Niemczyk (2007, 2012), Doko Tchatoka and Dufour (2011a), Kiviet and Pleus (2012) and Kiviet (2013).
-Indeed, this may be the case even when endogeneity is present.
+Third, information on the parameters of hidden variables (which induce simultaneity) might be important for selecting statistical procedures.
+Even if instruments are strong, it is well known that IV estimators can be considerably less efficient than least-squares estimators; see Kiviet and Niemczyk (2007, 2012), Doko Tchatoka and Dufour (2011a), Kiviet and Pleus (2012), and Kiviet (2013).
+Indeed, this might be the case even when endogeneity is present.
 If a variable is not correlated (or only weakly correlated) with the error term, instrumenting it can lead to sizable efficiency losses in estimation.
 Assessing when and which variables should be instrumented is an important issue for the estimation of structural models.

 We stress here the view that linear structural models (IV regressions) can be interpreted as regressions with missing regressors.
 If the latter were included, there would be no simultaneity bias, so no correction for simultaneity (such as IV methods) would be needed.
-This feature allows one to define a model transformation which maps a linear structural equation to a linear regression where all the explanatory variables are uncorrelated with the error term.
+This feature allows one to define a model transformation that maps a linear structural equation to a linear regression where all the explanatory variables are uncorrelated with the error term.
 We call this equation the orthogonalized structural equation, and we use it extensively.
 Interestingly, the latter is not a reduced-form equation.
-Instead, it involves the structural parameters of interest, but also includes endogeneity parameters which are "hidden" in the original structural equation.
+Instead, it involves the structural parameters of interest, but also includes endogeneity parameters that are hidden in the original structural equation.